regiocom/healthchecker/README.md

 ## Implementation

 A service must implement an health endpoint to check if it is alive and ready.
-Both has to be served via `HTTP/1.1` under the same port (default: 8080) on **all** interfaces.
+Both have to be served via `HTTP/1.1` under the same port (default: 8080) on **all** interfaces.
 The routes should be `/alive` and `/ready`.
 Those endpoints must not require any authentication or any additional header.
 Response should either be `200 OK` or `503 Service Unavailable` and a minimal JSON body.

 Both endpoints should be served independently and next to the main application on a different port.